viswambhar-yasa/machine_learning/README.md

 ===================================

 #### Implementation of machine learning algorithms based on the book 'Machine learning yearning' and comparing my implementation with standard python library implementation scikit learn
-### This repository also contains assignment submitted for 'Machine learning for CMS' course
+#### This repository also contains assignments submitted for 'Machine learning for CMS' course
 ## Classification of machine learning
 ### Supervised learning
 * Linear regression